Helsinki-NLP/OPUS-translator/README.md

-# HelTran
+# OPUS-translator

-HelTran is an online translation demonstrator.
-HelTran is a [Flask](http://flask.pocoo.org/) application that serves translation models online.
+OPUS-translator is an online translation demonstrator.
+OPUS-translator is a [Flask](http://flask.pocoo.org/) application that serves translation models online.
 The translation models are run on [Marian NMT](https://marian-nmt.github.io/).
+An example instance is running at [https://translate.ling.helsinki.fi/](https://translate.ling.helsinki.fi/).

-## How to deploy HelTran
+## How to deploy OPUS-translator

-The are two ways to deploy the HelTran demonstrator:
+The are two ways to deploy OPUS-translator:

 1. Clone the project from GitHub.
 2. Launch an instance from a snapshot on cPouta.

-### Deployment method 2: Clone project from GitHub
+### Deployment method 1: Clone project from GitHub

 Clone the repository.